Thinking of how to start a business in Hong Kong?

 Related: How to choose a business name

-Step 2: Choose a type of business entity
+Step 2: Choose your type of business structure

 Here are the most common types of companies in Hong Kong: